-There are many fairly obvious starvation symptoms.
-The most noticeable symptoms are irritability, lethargy, and difficulty paying attention.
-People who are starving are often preoccupied with thoughts of food and have very little energy.
-The combination of the distraction and lack of energy can produce irritability.
+Some of the first symptoms you may notice impact behavior and mental acuity.
+The most notable tend to be irritability, lethargy, and difficulty paying attention.
+People who are starving are often preoccupied with thoughts of food and have very little ability to stay focused on a task; they also usually grow tired and listless very easily.
+The combination of distractibility and lack of energy can produce irritability, particularly in children.

-After several days of starvation, physiological symptoms will begin to appear as the cardiovascular system becomes impaired by the lack of vitamins and minerals and dropping blood pressure.
-Decreased blood pressure will reduce circulation and make the person feel cold in situations where others are not cold and have cold hands and feet.
-Starving people may also complain of dizziness, appear lightheaded upon standing, or faint.
+Once starvation really begins to set it, physiological symptoms typically appear.
+The timing on this can vary depending on individual strength, age, and size, but is usually anywhere from a few day to a few weeks in.
+The starvation victim’s cardiovascular system will likely become impaired by the lack of vitamins and minerals, and the blood pressure will drop as a result.
+Decreased blood pressure will reduce circulation and make the person feel cold in situations where others are not cold; he or she will usually also have cold hands and feet.
+Starving people may also complain of dizziness, appear lightheaded upon standing, or faint at seemingly random intervals.
 Diminished circulation will eventually cause the hands, feet, and ankles to swell.

-Prolonged malnourishment will begin to physically impact the body with obvious symptoms.
-The undernourished person will become extremely thin, bones will protrude through the skin, muscles will waste away, and the belly may become distended.
-Other symptoms of starvation are dry, scaly skin, slow-growing nails that split or break easily and limp, thin hair.
-In addition, gums will bleed easily and teeth will become severely decayed.
+One of the most obvious things you’ll usually notice is changes in the starvation victim’s body.
+Prolonged malnourishment cause the victim to become extremely thin; bones will typically protrude through the skin, muscles will waste away, and the belly may become distended.
+Other symptoms of starvation are dry, scaly skin, slow growing nails that split or break easily, and limp, thin hair.
+In addition, gums will bleed easily and teeth will often become severely decayed.